Month 1, Day 28, Thursday 9:00 a.m.

 “The History Chair, Grandmaster Kiernan,” the woman said succinctly.

 Sebastien had never met the Chair of the History department before.
 ‘Is Grandmaster Kiernan part of Munchworth and Tanya’s faction?
-Munchworth is in the History department, too… Could they have some suspicions about my presence at the scene?’
-Possibilities ran rampant through her head, and she found herself instinctively reaching for her Conduit before she noticed and stopped herself.
-All too soon, before she had any kind of plan in place, they were in front of Kiernan’s door.
+Munchworth is in the History department, too… Could they have suspicions about my presence at the scene?’
+Possibilities ran rampant through her head, and she found herself reaching for her Conduit before she noticed and stopped herself.
+All too soon, before she had any kind of plan in place, they arrived at Kiernan’s door.

-The student aide opened it for her and waved her through with a shallow bow.
+The student aide opened it and waved her through with a shallow bow.

 Swallowing, Sebastien lifted her chin and stepped into the room.

-Grandmaster Kiernan sat behind the expensive-looking desk, looking up with a smile when she entered.
+Grandmaster Kiernan, who was sitting behind an expensive desk, looked up with a smile when she entered.
 He did not remind her of Munchworth in the least.
 Kiernan had a polished, bald head and a short grey beard.
 His office was warm and filled with historical artifacts and relics.
-They sat on warded display cases and stands, filling the spaces between books on the shelves that lined the walls.
+They sat on warded stands and display cases, filling the spaces between books on the shelves that lined the walls.

 “Mr. Siverling!
 Thank you for coming.
 Take a seat, please,” he offered, motioning to the plush couch next to a window instead of the chairs in front of his desk.